 One-Time Special Circumstance Funding

-We understand that a variety of unplanned hardships can arise.
-If you are in need of emergency funding, please review the following one-time, emergency funding programs offered by the University of Arizona.
+We understand that unplanned hardships can arise.
+If you are in need of emergency funding, please review the following options to determine your best way forward.

 Richard H. Tyler Student Emergency Fund